brewlabs/sendpress/readme.txt

 * Fix: ' sometimes showing odd characters in emails
 * Fix: lists_checked not always set
 * Fix: WordPress role sync now AJAX based
+* New: Export option on all subscribers screen
+* New: Advanced Settings for fine tuning SendPress install
 * New: Youtube and Vimeo videos converted to images
+* New: increased Minimum required WordPress version to 3.7

 = 0.9.8.2 - 2014.2.4 =